Project overview

 2. Personal Data in the IRS

 2.1 In considering the types and levels of data to include in the incident level data releases, we have taken into account the possibility of the disclosure of personal information as defined by the Data Protection Act 1998, which is “…data which relate to a living individual who can be identified from those data or those data and other information which is in the possession of, or is likely to come into the possession of, the data controller …”.
-Under the Data Protection Act 1998 there are seven kinds of information which constitute sensitive personal data, of which the most relevant to the IRS are information relating to the racial or ethnic origin of a person, the physical or mental health or condition of a person, the commission or alleged commission of an offence by a person and any criminal proceedings in respect of a person.
+Under the Data Protection Act 1998 there are 7 kinds of information which constitute sensitive personal data, of which the most relevant to the IRS are information relating to the racial or ethnic origin of a person, the physical or mental health or condition of a person, the commission or alleged commission of an offence by a person and any criminal proceedings in respect of a person.

 2.2 The IRS contains a range of personal data such as name and age of those rescued or injured in fires.
 It also contains data which could become personal if combined with the responses to other questions or other information in the public domain.
 For example, combining geographical area and the type of building with the nature of an injury could produce a unique combination from which it could be possible to identify a living individual, and so would constitute personal data.
 We have considered that a huge amount of information could be linked, for example, council tax records and FRS published information.
 In addition some information, although not strictly personal data, could be distressing for friends and family if released into the public domain, for example details of those fatally injured in fires (which also could be used to deduce the personal information of friends and family).
-The proposed approach to publishing these data from the IRS has been designed to mitigate this risk.
+The proposed approach to publishing this data from the IRS has been designed to mitigate this risk.

 3. Data Controller

-3.1 In general, a data controller is a person (see below) who (either alone or jointly or in common with other persons) determines the purposes for which, and the manner in which, any personal data are, or are to be, processed.
+3.1 In general, a data controller is a person (see below) who (either alone or jointly or in common with other persons) determines the purposes for which, and the manner in which, any personal data is, or is to be, processed.
 In relation to IRS incident data, the data controller is a person who makes significant decisions in relation to the information, for example regarding publication, as distinct from more technical tasks like retrieval or erasure of data.

 3.2 A data controller must be a “person” recognised in law, that is to say individuals, organisations and other corporate and unincorporated bodies of persons.
 Data controllers will usually be organisations, but can be individuals.
 Even if an individual is given responsibility for data protection in an organisation, they will be acting on behalf of the organisation, which will be the data controller.